 Kim has three adult children, a daughter and two sons, and both of her sons are currently sentenced to life in prison.
 She has a PhD in urban affairs and public policy, and more than two decades of teaching and facilitation experience.
-Her current work focuses on creating abolitionist media and teaching others how to use storytelling, research data and community voices in the fight for human rights.
+Her current work focuses on creating abolitionist media and teaching others how to use storytelling, research data, and community voices in the fight for human rights.

 Finally, we have Stephen Wilson, or Stevie Wilson.
-He is currently incarcerated, a Black, queer writer, activist and student.
-For over two decades, he was active in the [unintelligible 00:08:43] community and worked as an HIV prevention specialist and community organizer.
+He is a currently incarcerated, Black, queer writer, activist and student.
+For over two decades, he was active in the ballroom community and worked as an HIV prevention specialist and community organizer.

-His work and practice inherit teachings from prison abolition, transformative and racial justice, Black feminist theory and gender and queer theory, and liberation.
+His work and practice inherit teachings from prison abolition, transformative and racial justice, Black feminist theory, and gender and queer theory, and liberation.

 Specifically, he works to end cycles of poverty and incarceration that have plagued his community.
-He worked to expose and dismantle the prison industrial complex, and [to build?
-00:09:09] a portal in which we deal with harm without teaching or exiling other people.
+He works to expose and dismantle the prison industrial complex, and to build a world in which we deal with harm without caging or exiling other people.